 *Many customers ask, "What does polarized mean?"
 An important point here is to remember that "polarized" does not mean added protection from UV (Ultraviolet) Light.
 UV light is the light from the sun that can do lasting damage to your eyes.
 All lenses have (or should have) UV protection.
 (All of our sunglasses and goggles meet or exceed UV Standards.)
 So what do polarized lenses do?
 They reduce the harsh glare from bright and blasting reflection off horizontal objects, like hoods of cars and, especially, water (lakes, rivers, streams, oceans and puddles in the road).

 *The motorcyclist's decision should include consideration to several factors.
 Do I ride near water?
 Am I sensitive to distracting glare?
-Is it more important to me to see the flash of glare off puddles in the road ahead as polarized lenses may reduce glare, too?
+Is it more important to me to see the flash of glare off puddles in the road ahead as polarized lenses may reduce that glare, too?
 You decide what it best for you.

 *Some motorcyclists love to camp - and fish when they are out riding.
 Anglers love polarized lenses because they better cut the brutal glare off the water and make it easier to see fish and their environment beneath the surface.
 So, although fishing sunglasses may have different features, understanding why anglers want polarized lenses may be helpful to the motorcyclist heading down the coast on the way to the next biker rally.
 Many motorcycle rallies are near the beach, oceans and lakes in the spring and summer which may mean polarized eyewear.
 Just consider all the factors when choosing between the two.